brunoj0/new-grid-times/README.md

 ## Code structure

-Like the last few workshops, this is a React / styled-components application.
+Like the last few workshops, this is a React / styled-components application.w

 This application is built using a **mobile-first methodology**.
 We're starting from a place of having almost-finished mobile styles; your mission is to add that last bit of polish on mobile, and then implement the tablet/laptop layouts specified in the designs.